google/quiver-dart/README.md

 `compareIgnoreCase` compares two strings, ignoring case.

-`flip` flips the order of characters in a string.
+`reverse` reverses the order of characters in a string.

 `repeat` concatenates a string to itself a given number of times.